irohit3710/mobile_order_frontend/README.md

-## Tech Alpha
+## Mobile Order

- Welcome to Tech-Alpha, A MERN stack e-commerce platform that redefines the online shopping experience.
+ Welcome to Mobile Order, A MERN stack e-commerce platform that redefines the online shopping experience for Mobiles.
 Seamlessly merging the power of MongoDB, Express.js, React, and Node.js, Tech-Alpha offers a dynamic and feature-rich vironment for customers.

 ## Features